yahuarkuntur/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 Which is perfectly normal.

 Hang on.
 You were going to stop reading here, to go browse your codebase and replace ``strlen()`` calls by ``isset()`` calls.
 So that's why I stopped you.
-If you read carefully [http://blog.blackfire.io/owncloud.html](the original blog post), this performance result boost of about 20% is obtained because ``strlen()`` was used in a loop of about 60 to 80K iterations (60,000 to 80,000).
+If you read carefully [the original blog post](http://blog.blackfire.io/owncloud.html), this performance result boost of about 20% is obtained because ``strlen()`` was used in a loop of about 60 to 80K iterations (60,000 to 80,000).

 ## Why such a result ?